AnaAquiles/GeoSync-Pituitary/README.md

 ---

 ## 🔬 Methodological Framework

 This repository provides a complete framework to explore the **intrinsic dynamics of spontaneous calcium activity**, particularly in pituitary cells that can secrete hormones *without hypothalamic input*.

-More broadly, the pipeline is designed to move from **general signal features to biologically meaningful insights**:

-### 1. Signal Decomposition
-- Separation of **periodic** and **aperiodic** components
-- Spectral analysis to classify oscillatory patterns

-### 2. Feature Extraction
-- **Nonlinear metrics**: entropy, directional information
-- **Linear metrics**: Spearman correlation for connectivity inference

-### 3. Population-Level Analysis
-- Exploration of the **geometry of the activity landscape**
-- Characterization of **synchrony patterns**

-This approach revealed a **transient bistable state** in heterotypic interactions, suggesting dynamics consistent with a **Hopf oscillator**.

-In this regime, one class of signals may act as a *leader*, potentially initiating and driving secretory pulses.
+The pipeline is structured as follows:

 ---

+### 🧹 0.
+Preprocessing
+Initial conditioning and preparation of calcium signals.

+- `preprocessing.py`

+---

+### 🌊 1.
+Signal Decomposition
+Separation of **periodic** and **aperiodic** components, and spectral characterization.

+- `AperiodicFit.py` → extraction of aperiodic components
+- `PAC.py` → phase-amplitude coupling analysis
+- `SignalClasses.py` → classification of oscillatory regimes

+---

+### 📊 2.
+Feature Extraction

+#### 🔹 Aperiodic & Entropy-Based Metrics
+- `AperiodicEntropyCorr.py` → entropy and correlation structure
+- `ContingencyAperiodicEntropy.py` → contingency analysis between entropy features

+#### 🔹 Connectivity & Correlation
+- `AperiodicClusterAdjacency.py` → adjacency structure from aperiodic features
+- `SurrogateCorrelationSynchrony.py` → surrogate-based validation of synchrony

+---

+### 🧭 3.
+Population-Level & Geometric Analysis

+Exploration of the **geometry of the activity landscape** and synchrony structure.

+- `GeometricSyncrony.py` → geometric description of synchrony
+- `QuasipotentialDominance.py` → dominance landscape / quasipotential analysis
+- `PhasePortrait-elevator.py` → dynamical phase space exploration

+---

+### ⚖️ 4.
+Dynamical Regimes & Bistability

+Characterization of emergent collective states.

+- `BistabilityAnalysis.py` → detection of bistable regimes

+This analysis revealed a **transient bistable state** in heterotypic interactions, suggesting dynamics consistent with a **Hopf oscillator**, where one class of signals may act as a *leader* driving secretory pulses.

+---

 ## 🤖 Modeling

-To validate these findings, we implemented a **null model generator** based on a **low-rank recurrent neural network (RNN)**.
+To validate these findings, we implemented a **null model generator**:

+- `rnnNullModel.py` → low-rank recurrent neural network (RNN)

-This allows us to test whether the observed dynamics arise from structured interactions or can be explained by simpler generative processes.
+This allows testing whether observed dynamics arise from structured biological interactions or simpler generative mechanisms.

 ---

+## ⚙️ Environment

+- `enviroment.yml` → reproducible computational environment

+---

 ## 🚀 How to Use This Repository
-You can use this framework to explore calcium dynamics (or similar time series data) in your own systems.

-💡 **Suggested approach:**
+💡 **Suggested workflow:**
-1. Start with simple feature extraction
+1. Start with preprocessing
-2. Gradually incorporate spectral and nonlinear analyses
+2. Perform signal decomposition
+3. Extract features (entropy, correlations, coupling)
-3. Explore connectivity and population geometry
+4. Analyze synchrony and geometry
-4. Interpret results in the context of your biological system
+5. Explore dynamical regimes and validate with null models

 ---